-A: Know your market and what products and designs are already out there.
-You are free to take some inspiration from existing ideas, but don't copy another product.
-The Legal team can advise you on whether your new product is OK to use.
+Know your market and what products and designs are already out there.
+You are free to take some inspiration from existing ideas, but don't copy another product, re-use our client data or use third-party components like proprietary software or opensource code unless you are clear you have the legal rights to do so.
+The Legal team is here to advise you on how best to proceed